hning86/azuremlps/article.md

 	    Add-AmlWebServiceEndpoint -WebServiceId $scoringSvc.Id -EndpointName $endpointName -Description $endpointName
 	}

 Now you have created 10 endpoints, they all contain the same Trained Model trained on _customer001.csv_.
 The next step is to update them with models uniquely trained on each customer's individual data.
 But we need to produce these models first, from the _Bike Rental Training_ Web Service.
-Let's go back to our _Bike Rental Trainig_ Web Service.
+Let's go back to our _Bike Rental Training_ Web Service.
 We need to call its BES Endpoint 10 times with different training dataset in order to produce 10 different models.
 We will leverage the _InovkeAmlWebServiceBESEndpoint_ PowerShell commandlet to accomplish this.

 	# Invoke the retraining API 10 times.
 	$trainingSvcEp = (Get-AmlWebServiceEndpoint -WebServiceId $trainingSvc.Id)[0];